![]() |

 CompareIn this major, you’ll study policy in nations, between nations, and in non-governmental settings.
 Students delve into questions of power, conflict, cooperation, and diversity in the U.S. and across the world.
 With these questions, you'll learn about decision-making and disagreement management.
 Instruction is divided into five areas: American politics, comparative politics, public policy, political theory, and international relations.
 Your coursework will teach you how to gather, analyze, and interpret data and evidence.
 You will also learn how to write and communicate with confidence.
 In your classes, you'll learn how to collaborate on projects.
 You can choose from seven concentrations:

-Sample grad school destinations: University of Illinois at Urbana-Champaign, DePaul University, Chicago-Kent College of Law View All
+Sample grad school destinations: University of Illinois Urbana-Champaign, University of Illinois Chicago, Northern Illinois University View All

 81% six-year graduation rate